SaadAhmad123/arvo-core/src/ArvoContract/README.md

 ## Creating Contractual Events

-The `createContractualArvoEvent` function is a utility that creates ArvoEvent factories based on a given ArvoContract.
+The `createArvoEventFactory` function is a utility that creates ArvoEvent factories based on a given ArvoContract.
 It provides a type-safe and contract-compliant way to create events that adhere to the contract's specifications.

 ### Why use it?